What Is Conversation Intelligence Software?

 Avoma is a meeting lifecycle platform that combines AI-powered conversation intelligence with collaborative note-taking and coaching features.
 The platform captures calls and video meetings, generates transcripts and summaries, then analyzes conversations to surface key moments and action items.

 The platform integrates with CRMs to sync meeting notes, action items, and deal intelligence automatically.
 Collaborative features let teams comment on transcripts, share call highlights, and build coaching libraries.
-Advanced conversation intelligence features, including real-time answer assistant that provides reps with guidance during calls by pulling from knowledge bases and previous successful conversations, are available through the Conversation Intelligence add-on.
+Advanced conversation intelligence features— including a real-time answer assistant that provides reps with guidance during calls by pulling from knowledge bases and previous successful conversations— are available through the Conversation Intelligence add-on.

 Avoma positions itself as an accessible option for mid-market teams that need robust conversation intelligence without enterprise pricing.
-The platform supports agenda templates, automated scheduling, and meeting preparation workflows alongside core CI capabilities.
+Teams should confirm which features require the add-on tier before finalizing their evaluation, as core and advanced capabilities are priced separately.

 Meeting lifecycle management from scheduling to follow-up with automated workflows